Be informed

 - Bring a notebook and write down the health professional’s answers or, even better, ask a family member or friend to do it for you.
 That will allow you to read the information later, taking the time you need to process it.

-- Speak up if you are having trouble understanding an explanation or unfamiliar words.
+- Ask questions and request answers that you can understand.
+Don’t be afraid to ask for clarification if an answer doesn’t make sense to you, if you are having trouble understanding an explanation or hearing unfamiliar words.
 Your health professional may be able to draw a picture or give an example that will help you understand.

 - Ask your health professional where you can find additional information or printed materials about your condition.
 Many health services have this information readily available.